StanZzzz222/RAltGo/README.md

 <strong>But you can try to use it and raise a related issue if you encounter problems</strong>

+**<font color="red">Note: Since the author has other things to do, he can only try to spend as much time as possible to update.
+You can rest assured that I will keep updating in my free time</font>**

 We know many people may be concerned about the performance of this module, so we've added benchmarks to the examples resources.
 The current code and results are below.
 If you have any questions, you can try the sample server.
 Because resource scheduling will only be performed onTick, your performance issues will be alerted by the server-side resourceManager.

 <img title="" src="https://lavender-neighbouring-coral-264.mypinata.cloud/ipfs/QmPnMCgJRbDKQ7S6xp4HJu9vN4XQAU5ovVK7yQC764EQGg/code.png" alt="" data-align="center">